Sonoma County – The Birthplace of Women’s History Month Celebrating Iconic Women

 Women in Wellness

 As the world emerges from the pandemic, people are seeking out opportunities for wellbeing.
 Sonoma County is blessed with a number of women who are recognized for their progressive work in natural remedies.
 Rosemary Gladstar, Sonoma County native and known as the “Mother of Herbalism,” founded the California School of Herbal Studies in Forestville in 1978 and launched the ever popular Traditional Medicinals brand of herbal teas.
 Herbalist, nutritionist, and whole foods chef Lily Mazzarella owns Farmacopia, an apothecary with a custom tincture bar and integrative health clinic and brings her talents to nonprofit project The Botanical Bus, a mobile health clinic for farm workers.
-A fourth generation Sonoma County native Erin Wilkins, owner of Herb Folk in Petaluma, brings her personal ancestral healing traditions into her practice as an Asian American herbalist, Japanese acupuncturist and host of cultural culinary virtual workshops.
+A fourth generation Sonoma County native Erin Wilkins, owner of Herb Folk, brings her personal ancestral healing traditions into her practice as an Asian American herbalist, Japanese acupuncturist and host of cultural culinary virtual workshops.

 It’s no doubt that women frequently wear many hats, like Ace It!
 Bike Tours owner Frieda Lewis, who is also a registered nurse and contributes at a surgery center.
 “I feel that being the only woman owner of a bike tour & rental business in Sonoma County has its perks.
 We have different ideas and approaches to our partners and guests.
 I actually feel that being a nurse helped my business grow.
 Such as, forming excellent communication, compassion and a positive attitude with patients, as I apply this to my business with our guests and employees!”